Undergraduate Course: Management Science and Operations Analytics (BUST10135)

 2. The 2 computer labs and two review tutorials which follow each module provide the opportunity to do further exercises and ask questions.

 3. Your EXAMINATION marks will be posted on Learn (together with generic feedback and examination statistics) as soon as possible after the Semester 1 Board of Examiners' meeting (normally end of January/beginning of February).
+You will be invited to view your script at the Undergraduate Reception (Room 1.11, Business School, 29 Buccleuch Place).
+Note that you will not be able to remove any examination scripts from the UG Office.

 ||Hours & Minutes